Tropical plants are frequently grown as houseplants, and they are almost all easy to maintain.

 The Calathea tricolor originates from a humid environment, so you should ensure high humidity for this plant to thrive.

 Porous and well-draining soil is the type of potting soil for the Calathea sanguinea.
-If the potting soil doesn’t drain well, your Calathea plant may get overwatered quickly.
+If the potting soil doesn’t drain well, your Triostar plant may get overwatered quickly.

 If you add too much water, you’ll face an even bigger issue.
-Overly wet soil causes root rot, and your Calathea will start dying if you don’t react.
+Overly wet soil causes root rot, and your Stromanthe will start dying if you don’t react.